-In alternating years, NRT students may take a three-week course at the Institute for Water Education in Delft, Netherlands, or a three-week course at the University of Nebraska-Lincoln.
-International contacts also visit Lincoln and share their expertise as part of the three-week course at the university.
+In alternating years, NRT students may take a three-week course at the Institute for Water Education in Delft, Netherlands, or a two-week course at the University of Nebraska-Lincoln.
+International contacts also visit Lincoln and share their expertise as part of the two-week course at the university.

 These international experiences allow NRT trainees to do the following:

 - Examine how common and contrasting ecological, economic, and social challenges are addressed by water management regimes in similar river systems with contrasting climates and socio-economic aspects

 - Witness current techniques of doing research and applying concepts in resilience theory to adaptive management and governance, watershed science, and policy

 - Lay the foundation for the next generation of European-American collaboration in interdisciplinary environmental science research

 Photo Caption: In a past trip organized by the the Institute for Water Education, students visited the above sites and others.
 Photos courtesy of the Daugherty Water for Food Global Institute.

 Once a year, students take a water tour to observe irrigation and hydraulic structures, irrigation plans, and the manufacture and use of irrigation equipment.
 Students also visit research facilities and meet with water supply and regulatory organizations.

 Students gain integrative perspectives and experiences by taking part in externships at local to federal agencies such as the following: